Chows23/MVC-Database-Disign-MusicWebsite/README.md

 # MVC-Database-Disign-MusicWebsite

 For this project it was created with the `C#` with `OOP` and interacting `MSSQL` with a `database First`.
-The programs used bck-end skills include Microsoft Visual Studio and Microsoft SQL Server Management Studio.
+The programs used back-end skills include Microsoft Visual Studio and Microsoft SQL Server Management Studio.

 ## Set-up
 Create four `Table`: